Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+My three papers are submitted to WWW2022.
+Wish me good luck （；´д｀）ゞ

 Our long paper is accepted by WSDM2022 as a regular paper, thanks for my comrades' help!

-My one long papers is submitted to AAAI2021.
+My one long papers is submitted to AAAI2022.
 Wish me good luck （；´д｀）ゞ

 My long paper is accepted by EMNLP2021 main conference, thanks for my comrades' help!
 I return to EMNLP after two years.
 I love this conference!